MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/indicatorview.md

 In this example, the `IndicatorView` is rendered beneath the `CarouselView`, with an indicator for each item in the `CarouselView`.
 The `IndicatorView` is populated with data by setting the `CarouselView.IndicatorView` property to the `IndicatorView` object.
 Each indicator is a light gray circle, while the indicator that represents the current item in the `CarouselView` is dark gray.

 > [!IMPORTANT]
-> Setting the `CarouselView.IndicatorView` property results in the `Position` property binding to the `CarouselView.Position` property, and the `ItemsSource` property binding to the `CarouselView.ItemsSource` property.
+> Setting the `CarouselView.IndicatorView` property results in the `IndicatorView.Position` property binding to the `CarouselView.Position` property, and the `IndicatorView.ItemsSource` property binding to the `CarouselView.ItemsSource` property.

 ## Change indicator shape